zriyansh/signoz.io/docs/instrumentation/php.md

 ### Send traces via OTel Collector binary

+**Step 1: Install OTel Collector**

 OTel Collector binary helps to collect logs, hostmetrics, resource and infra attributes.
 It is recommended to install Otel Collector binary to collect and send traces to SigNoz cloud.
 You can correlate signals and have rich contextual data through this way.

 :::note
 You can find instructions to install OTel Collector binary [here](https://signoz.io/docs/tutorial/opentelemetry-binary-usage-in-virtual-machine/) in your VM.
 Once you are done setting up your OTel Collector binary, you can follow the below steps for instrumenting your PHP application.
 :::

-**Step 1: Setup Development Environment**
+**Step 2: Setup Development Environment**

-To configure our PHP application to send data, we need to use OpenTelemetry PHP extension, since the extension is built from source.
-Install the build tools as follows :
+To configure our PHP application to send data, you need to use OpenTelemetry PHP extension.
+Since the extension is built from the source, you need to have the build tools, which can be installed using the following command:

 <Tabs>
 <TabItem value="linux" label="Linux (apt)" default>